bertvv/ansible-skeleton/README.md

 * `inventory_dev` (the Ansible inventory file for your development environment) so Ansible will actually be able to manage it.
 * `site.yml` to assign some roles to the box.

+## Running tests with BATS

+There's a discussion on whether Unit tests are necessary for Ansible.
+Indeed, with its declarative nature, Ansible largely takes away the need to check for certain things independently from the playbook definitions.
+Be sure to read through [this discussion unit testing for Ansible](https://groups.google.com/forum/#!topic/ansible-project/7VhqDDtf6Js) on Google groups.

+In any case, if you *want* to include tests, this skeleton provides a way, through the [Bash Automated Testing System (BATS)](https://github.com/sstephenson/bats).
+Put your BATS test scripts in the `test/` directory and they will become available on your guest VMs as a synced folder, mounted in `/tmp/test`.
+Scripts that you want to run on each host should stored in the `test/` directory itself, scripts for individual hosts should be stored in subdirectories with the same name as the host.

+The script `runbats.sh`, when run inside the VM, will install BATS if needed and execute all test scripts for that host.

 ## Acknowledgements